-While many people think that drug possession charges are no big deal, it’s important to recognize that any criminal offense should be taken seriously as it can not only result in jail time but also leave you with a conviction on your criminal record which may hurt your chances of finding housing and gainful employment in the future.
-Minors are at particular risk when it comes to drug offenses because even a misdemeanor drug possession conviction can result in the loss of driving privileges for a full year.
+While many people think that the crime of drug possession is no big deal, it’s important to recognize that any criminal offense should be taken seriously as it can not only result in jail time but also leave you with a conviction on your criminal record which may hurt your chances of finding housing and gainful employment in the future.
+Minors are at particular risk when it comes to drug crimes because even a misdemeanor drug possession conviction can result in the loss of driving privileges for a full year.
 Some drug crimes, even simple possession charges, can even prevent you from qualifying for scholarships or certain forms of student aid, so even if the sentencing is minimal, it’s still important to do what you can to keep a drug conviction off of your record.

 Also, if you have been caught with a firearm while in possession of certain drugs such as cocaine, PCP. methamphetamine or heroin, California law allows you to be charged with a separate felony punishable by up to four years in prison just for having these two things in your possession at the same time.
 You will also lose your right to possess or own firearms if you are convicted of this charge.

-When you contact a lawyer about your specific situation, he should be able to tell you what your best course of action will be, whether it is to fight in court, negotiate a plea bargain or seek out a drug diversion program.
+When you speak with a lawyer about your specific situation, he should be able to tell you what your best course of action will be, whether it is to fight in court, negotiate a plea bargain or seek out a drug diversion program.

 Anyone facing drug possession charges should contact attorney Peter M. Liss.
 To schedule a free consultation, call (760) 643-4050.
 This will give you a chance to discuss your case and any diversion programs you may qualify for.